Skip to main content

 Intro

-The general concept for integrating Outbrain Web-based solution in a native app – is to include SFWebViewWidget which encapsulate WebView which in turn loads the SmartLogic feed in a Web format with a native bridge to pass messages from\to native code.
+The general concept for integrating Outbrain Web-based solution in Android Compose app - is to include AndroidView with a OBComposeWidget/OBComposeColumnWidget which encapsulates the WebView which in turn loads the SmartLogic feed in a Web format with a native bridge to pass messages from\to native code.

-SFWebViewWidget is a sub-class of WebView.
+SFWebViewWidget is a sub-class of RelativeLayout.

 Integration instructions